Please note: a valid prescription is required for all prescription medication.

 For regulator-backed safety details, see FDA questions and answers on Cialis.

-When a pharmacy approves dispensing and jurisdictional requirements are met, the process may include prompt, express shipping.
+When a partner pharmacy approves dispensing and jurisdictional requirements are met, the process may include prompt, express shipping.

 This content is for informational purposes only and is not a substitute for professional medical advice.